LTP94/Remove-Duplicates-From-Mock/README.md

 npm test
 ```

-Tests consist of unit tests on the main functions from utils/index.js using the test_mock_application.json file for test data.
+Tests consist of unit tests on the main functions from utils/index.js using the test_mock_application.json file for testing data.

 ## Built With